Cambiata Vocal Music Institute of America, Inc.

-CVMIA is a non-profit educational institution dedicated to promulgating tenets of the Cambiata Concept, a comprehensive philosophy and methodology of teaching vocal music to early adolescents.
-This site provides assistance to vocal music educators and church musicians who work with students in the mid-level and secondary grades.
+Under the auspices of the College of Music at the University of North Texas in Denton, the Cambiata Institute is dedicated to promulgating tenets of the Cambiata Concept, a comprehensive philosophy and methodology of teaching vocal music to early adolescents.
+This site provides assistance to vocal music educators and church musicians who work with students in the upper elementary, mid-level, and secondary grades.
 Choose from any of the helpful articles listed below.

 A Case for Quality Music